Mekhlabhishek/Test1/book/chapter-10.md

 ## 10.1 Creating a selector file

-First, we will create a file in the selector folder with the name `sign_up_selectors.js`.
+First, we will create a file in the `selectors` folder with the name `sign_up_selectors.js`.
 Let's move all our selectors to this file and export them from this file as

 ```
 const signUpSelectors = {